microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warnings were encountered during analysis:
 //
-// dist/dts/design-system/component-presentation.d.ts:7:5 - (ae-incompatible-release-tags) The symbol "keyFrom" is marked as @public, but its signature references "InterfaceSymbol" which is marked as @alpha
 // dist/dts/di/di.d.ts:201:5 - (ae-forgotten-export) The symbol "SingletonOptions" needs to be exported by the entry point index.d.ts
-// dist/dts/di/di.d.ts:403:5 - (ae-incompatible-release-tags) The symbol "instance" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:414:5 - (ae-incompatible-release-tags) The symbol "singleton" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:425:5 - (ae-incompatible-release-tags) The symbol "transient" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:437:5 - (ae-incompatible-release-tags) The symbol "callback" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:437:5 - (ae-incompatible-release-tags) The symbol "callback" is marked as @public, but its signature references "ResolveCallback" which is marked as @alpha
-// dist/dts/di/di.d.ts:437:5 - (ae-incompatible-release-tags) The symbol "callback" is marked as @public, but its signature references "Resolved" which is marked as @alpha
-// dist/dts/di/di.d.ts:452:5 - (ae-incompatible-release-tags) The symbol "cachedCallback" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:452:5 - (ae-incompatible-release-tags) The symbol "cachedCallback" is marked as @public, but its signature references "ResolveCallback" which is marked as @alpha
-// dist/dts/di/di.d.ts:452:5 - (ae-incompatible-release-tags) The symbol "cachedCallback" is marked as @public, but its signature references "Resolved" which is marked as @alpha
-// dist/dts/di/di.d.ts:466:5 - (ae-incompatible-release-tags) The symbol "aliasTo" is marked as @public, but its signature references "Key" which is marked as @alpha
-// dist/dts/di/di.d.ts:466:5 - (ae-incompatible-release-tags) The symbol "aliasTo" is marked as @public, but its signature references "Resolved" which is marked as @alpha

 // (No @packageDocumentation comment for this package)